josesiqueira1/indication-mapper/PRESENTATION.md

 ## NestJS API

-I chose NestJS for the backend because it provides a well-structured, opinionated framework that scales well as the application grows.
+I chose NestJS for the backend because it provides a well-structured framework that scales well as the application grows.
 From the beginning, I aimed to clearly separate concerns (users, drugs, mappings, etc.), and Nest’s modular architecture, built-in dependency injection, and native support for middlewares, interceptors, and guards made that straightforward.

 NestJS also has excellent built-in support for inter-service communication, including gRPC, which made integration with the Python mapping service clean and minimal in terms of boilerplate.

+Authentication is handled using JWTs, with route guards in NestJS ensuring secure access to resources.

+## MongoDB Schema

+MongoDB is used to persist user data, drug information, and indication-to-ICD mappings.
+The schema is designed to be flexible, with each drug document containing:

+- Basic metadata (DailyMed ID and name)
+- Mapped ICD-10 codes
+- Timestamps for tracking and auditing changes